MajorZiploc/tooling_notes/dev/gamedev/godot/notes.md

   glTF 2.0 Scene

 ## Importing

+normal import settings right of Scene tab top left

+double click asset to get advanced import settings
+  NOTE: to get materials extracted to where you can use StandardMaterial3D you need to do this

 glTF 2.0 is apparaently better or easier to deal with than fbx
+NOTE: glb is just glTF in binary format to save space

+NOTE .blend files are supported.
+Godot just converts them to glTF under the hood must configure godot to know the path of blender

+### Materials

+#### StandardMaterial3D

+albedo -- base color -- like modulate

+shading -- built in shader styles can get toon shading by using Toon in Diffuse and Specular mode

+Normal -- normal map -- depth for light
+  Godot using OpenGl style normal maps, not DirectX normal maps
+    DirectX maps will appear inverted
+    Invert normal map texture by:
+      go to import window of the normal map texture Process -> Normal Map Invert Y: Check
+    Click: Reimport

+Metallic -- like specular -- 1 channel
+  NOTE: specular not supported

+Roughness -- the invert of smooth -- 1 channel
+  if you have a smooth map -- invert it in an image editor and import

+Ambient Occlusion -- ao map -- how much ambient light reaches the surface -- 1 channel darken parts of the mesh that light should have a hard part reaching

+Emission -- RGB
+  manual or use an emission map

+#### ORMMaterial3D

+can combine with normal StandardMaterial3D's without issue

+ORM texture and material
+  combines Ambient (O)cclusion, (R)oughness and (M)etallic,
+  Occlusion -- red channel
+  Roughness -- green channel
+  Metallic -- blue channel

 ## CLI location